MrMuzik/butterbudget/readme.md

 ### **Environment Management**:

-*   **Environment Variables**: Secure management using Deno Deploy’s environment configuration.
+*   **Environment Variables**: Managed using `.env` files for local, staging, and production environments.
+The variables are loaded securely using Deno for the backend and Vite for the frontend.

 * * *